craftercms/docs/source/system-administrators/upgrade/index.rst

      - 3.1.17
      - 3.1.18

-     If you are upgrading from a version other than the ones listed above, you would need to upgrade to the latest 3.1 release first before upgrading to 4.0.0.
-See the 3.1 release’s Upgrading Crafter CMS page here: http://docs.craftercms.org
+     If you are upgrading from a version other than the ones listed above, you will need to upgrade to the latest 3.1 release first before upgrading to 4.0.0.
+See the 3.1 release’s Upgrading Crafter CMS page here: https://docs.craftercms.org

 |